Fazal-haroon/fazal-haroon.github.io/README.md

 ## Experience

-### **Java Developer (July-2022 - Dec-2022)**
+### **Java Developer (July-2022 - Present)**
 ### Million Soft Technology
 Dubai, United Arab Emirates
 <br>
-Worked on Chat Application as Backend Java Developer.
+Worked on Chat Application and Payment Gateway as Backend Java Developer.

-• Chat Application Project developed in Microservices Architecture.
+• Chat Application developed in Microservices Architecture

-• Worked on Java 1.8, Spring Boot, MyBatis, MongoDB, Redis, Swagger, @ Custom Annotation, Handler interceptor, and Filter.

-• Worked on a group chat application, merging nine-member profile images one image, and the first 9 members of the group.

-• Logging Request and Response Body In Spring Boot and storing it in the database.
-Whenever we need a logging feature, we just add the custom annotation on the end-point and we store the data of logging in the database.

-• Using ZenTao Project Management System.
+• Payment Gateway system developed in Monolithic Architecture

+• Documents the following

+1: Preparing API Technical Design document - Before development a document for clearing all things technically.

+2: Preparing Technical Flow document - Understanding how our system will work diagrammatically.

+3: Preparing Traceability Matrix Document - API Integration for integration team understanding.

+4: Preparing Technical Design document - After UI Development user guide document.

+• Development the following

+1: Analyzing, and gathering the business requirements from the different stockholders and writing the system specification document with the UI/UX elements.

+2: Design the expected solution and how to plug it with the current running system including the required DB and code changes.

+3: Responsible for the full-stack development(Angular and Spring boot), maintenance, and support of the running applications.

+4: Optimize the Java code across all modules and monitor the application performance and debug error logs.

+5: Ensure the code quality and code standards are being followed.

+6: Ensure timely delivery of the tasks assigned to the resources.

+7: Production deployments and post-production support.

+• Technologies : Java 1.8 · IntelliJ IDEA · Web Services · Web Development · Spring Framework · Hibernate · MyBatis · Swagger API · Lombok · Spring · Spring Boot · Maven · TypeScript · JavaScript · Angular · Oracle · MySQL · GitHub · Jira · Zentao Project Management System

 ### **Java Developer (Oct-2021 - Sep-2022)**